-Fleas and ticks are a common problem that most of the pet parents face, particularly in summer.
-It is really hard to prevent a dog from fleas or ticks as their coat provides the perfect habitat for them.
-It is harmful because these fleas feed on the dog’s blood.
-This can cause serious illness and even tick fever.
+Fleas and ticks are a common problem that most pet parents face, particularly in summer.
+It is tough to prevent a dog from fleas and ticks as their coat provides the perfect habitat for them.
+It’s harmful because it feeds on the dog’s blood.
+This can cause severe illness and even tick fever.

 Signs your dog has a tick

-Here are a few symptoms to identify ticks and fleas at an early stage.
+Here are a few symptoms to identify dog ticks and fleas at an early stage.